Panamanian Spanish: Grammar

 Rural Panamanian Spanish has a few grammatical forms which are often considered to be archaisms.
 These were once more common, but have fallen into disuse in 'standard' Spanish.
 In the Costa Arriba of Colón Province, some verbs are found with prothetic vowels and prefixes: arrecordar for recordar 'remember', entodavía for todavía, arrebuscar for rebuscar 'look for'.
 Also, cualquiera 'any' can be used as an adjective, as in cualquiera persona 'anyone', and the term algotro 'some other' is still used.
 Rural western Panama has more forms considered archaic.

 Vocabulary

 Lexically, Panamanian Spanish presents a variety of new terms introduced and being incorporated into the daily language all the time.
 The following quotation shows some common Panamanian expressions:

-"Vecina, yo no soy vidajena, y no me gusta esa vaina ... pero te voy a contar un bochinche...